KreizIT/FreeBSD-IWN/README.md

 Activating debug is done by :
 sysctl dev.iwn.0.debug=0xffffffff

-Here is branch split_7:
+Here is branch split_8:
-Prepare "parameter" mode.
-This will remove configuration test based on hardware revision and use specific parameter.
-See split_8.
+Replace revision test by NIC parameters.